ychama/CPSC-471-Project/README.md

 In an increasingly competitive and technology-driven market, local restaurants often struggle to sustain themselves while using costly third-party services.
 Our application provides a direct-to-consumer solution that preserves profits and supports the long-term viability of small businesses.
 By using this platform, restaurants can:

-- Retain control over their customer relationships.
+- Removes the need for third-party services, allowing businesses to retain control over their customer relationships.
 - Save on commission fees.
 - Stay competitive with a modern, efficient order management system.